 Snapshot Charts: The last homework assignments you will be given in order to help you manage the content load in this course are snapshot charts.
 Snapshot charts are graphic organizers that are meant to provide you with quick summaries of civilizations, empires, concepts/ideas, or events based around our “SPICE” acronym, that occur within a unit.
 They will be given to you at various times this semester and will be another valuable study tool to help you prepare for tests.

 Reading Quizzes/Tests: When it comes to major assessments my ultimate goal is to prepare you for the AP exam.
 The first way will be through short online reading quizzes.
 The dates will be posted in class as well as on "launchpad".
 Taking the quizzes will require internet access and a personal account so I can track your progress.
 If access at home is an issue, please manage your time so you are able to access the computers at the school.
 The second being unit tests.
 I will use each unit test to assess your understanding of course content and your mastery of the AP historical skills we practice in class.
 You will have five unit tests over the course of this semester, and though each will vary in the number of questions and the nature of the writing tasks, they will feature "stimulus based" multiple-choice questions, short answer questions, long essay questions, and document based essays.
-Furthermore, the course will culminate with a final exam modeled on an actual AP exam that you will take in May. (*Note: Any student who is absent during a unit testing day has 3 days to make up that test.
-They will receive a different test than their classmates and must make it up on their own time – either BEFORE or AFTER school.)
+Furthermore, the course will culminate with a final exam modeled on an actual AP exam that you will take in May.

 Writing Assignments: Writing is a huge part of the AP World History Exam.
 The section of the exam that usually makes or breaks a student’s score is the open-ended section.
 In this section, you will have a specified amount of time to write historical essays.
 This means we will be writing many practice essays both in and out of class in order to prepare, some will be graded by the teacher, others through a peer review process in order to familiarize yourself with the grading rubric used by AP scorers.
 However, many of you coming in to this class are new to AP history classes (and most of you are new to high school!)
 Therefore, in this class we will have a progression of writing assignments that will help you practice the skills of effective writing before you even attempt a WHAP essay.
 We will start first with the structure of a good history essay, next work on crafting an effective thesis statement, and then move on to pre-writing strategies before we actually tackle a real WHAP essay.